 Who goes with who?

 All domestic ducks except the Muscovy Cairina moschata are descended from the Mallard Anas platyrhynchos, so can all interbreed given the opportunity.
 Geese too have common ancestors, mainly the Greylag Goose Anser anser and the Swan Goose, Anser cygnoides.
 If you keep several breeds you will need to have separate pens for each one or you will end up with mongrels.
 Many wildfowl can interbreed, even though they are distinct species.
+Some wild species have an instinctive dislike of others, it is worth doing some research if you wish to keep some of the less common species.

 The basic duck and goose maintenance ration is a good starting point.
 At different times of the year you may need to change to breeder rations, young stock will need crumbs then grower pellets.
 Some people use feed formulated for chickens.
 Though generally cheaper, it is not perfect.
 If you do, the feed must not be medicated with a coccidiostat, which could be toxic to waterfowl.
 Medication is usually listed in the ingredients.
 Treats like wholewheat bread, millet or wheat are fine, but not as the only diet.